A citta arises with a distorted saññā. Then, it may further contaminate within its short life depending on the ārammaṇa.

 3. The close sensory contacts of taste, smell, and touch are present only at the lowest level, i.e., kāma loka.
 Those are the leading avenues for experiencing “sensual pleasures” (kāma assāda); the other three sense faculties (sight, sound, mind) are also employed to optimize kāma assāda.

-• One could cultivate progressively higher jhānās and then cross over to the third level of “arupa samāpatti” in arupa loka.
-Here, only the mind remains, and sight and sound faculties also become ineffective.
+- One could cultivate progressively higher jhānās and then cross over to the third level of “arupa samāpatti” in arupa loka.
+Only the mind remains here, and sight and sound faculties also become ineffective.
 This is where even the “mental suffering/stress” is minimal.
 At death, such a yogi is born in an arupāvacara Brahma realm with a long lifetime.

-• Even that mental stress will become less for yogis who proceed to the next — third level — of “arupa lokawith a subtle “arupa saññā” based on only the mind.
+- Even that mental stress will become less for yogis who proceed to the next — third level — of “arupa loka” with a subtle “arupa saññā” based on only the mind.
 However, even that state is not permanent.
-Those yogis born there have long lifetimes, but those lives come to an end, and they will be reborn in lower realms.
+Those yogis born there have long lifetimes, but their lives end, and they will be reborn in lower realms.
 However, they did not know how to reach the next higher fourth level.
 Only a Buddha can discover the way to get to that fourth level.

-• It is only at that fourth level that one would have the root level of saññā associated with a pabhassara citta.
+- Only at that fourth level would one have the root level of saññā associated with a pabhassara citta.
 Only the defilement-free, pure mind of an Arahant has access to that pabhassara citta.

 Ascendence to Higher Levels – Anariya and Ariya Methods

-• The Buddha realized that just SUPPRESSING defilements was not enough.
-It is necessary to ELIMINATE them to attain permanent release from all 31 realms.
+- The Buddha realized that suppressing defilements was not enough.
+To attain permanent release from all 31 realms, they must be eliminated.

 Back to the Analogy of a Four-Story House

-• Some yogis may make an extra effort and get to the third floor and live there for a long time, even after death, until that arupāvacara Brahma lifespan comes to an end.
+- Some yogis may make an extra effort to reach the third floor and live there for a long time, even after death, until that arupāvacara Brahma lifespan comes to an end.
 Then, they will also end up on the ground floor via the downward ramp.

 7. In contrast, when a Nobel Person (Ariya) gets to the second floor, any connection to the first floor will be permanently removed, i.e., both the staircase and the downward ramp connecting to the ground floor will disappear, in our “house analogy.”
 That is equivalent to breaking off the first FIVE saṁyojana and permanently separating from the realms of the “kāma loka” with “kāma saññā.”
 At that point, one would be an Anāgāmi.

-• From there, the Anāgāmi can further cultivate the Path and break the remaining four saṁyojana and get to the top floor or to “saupādisesā Nibbāna,” i.e., “Nibbāna within this life.”
+- From there, the Anāgāmi can further cultivate the Path, break the remaining four saṁyojana, and get to the top floor or to “saupādisesā Nibbāna,” i.e., “Nibbāna within this life.”
 At that point, both the staircase and the downward ramp connecting to the third floor will disappear, in our “house analogy.”
 That is a living Arahant.

 8. The “stepwise ascendance” to Nibbāna described above holds only for one set of Arahants.
 Just like the anariya yogis, they proceed up the “jhāna/samāpatti ladder” (but with the Ariya versions).
 They complete all jhānic/samāpatti stages and also attain the highest wisdom (Sammā Ñāṇa.)
 Thus, they are “ubhatobhāgavimutta” (released both ways: “ubhato” meaning “both ways” and “vimutta” meaning “released”) Arahants.
 See “Ubhatobhāgavimutta Sutta (AN 9.45).”